SpinalHDL/VexRiscv/README.md

 You can find multiples software examples and demo there : https://github.com/SpinalHDL/VexRiscvSocSoftware/tree/master/projects/murax

-There is some measurements of Murax SoC timings and area for the 0.37 DMIPS/Mhz SoC version :
+There is some measurements of Murax SoC timings and area  :

 ```
 Murax interlocked stages (0.37 DMIPS/Mhz) ->